Navigating your computer terminal using the shell

 The shell sits next to the computer kernel.
 The kernel is an additional layer between the shell and the computer control panel.
 It is a layered system, which allows the system to communicate efficiently.

 A shell a piece of software that is a basic user interface for accessing an operating system’s (OS) service via the computer terminal’s command line interface (CLI).
 Shells can be used to write a range of programming scripts from simple to more complex operations.
+A good article[2] to read on the differences between the shell, terminal and CLI, from Geek for Geeks, provides an easy to compare table which gives you the differences at a glance.

 When you type tty, the command on a shell, it calls on the kernel to display the serial number and path where the tty is located and display it back to the user on the command line.